pholser/junit-quickcheck/README.md

 logging it to a [SLF4J](http://www.slf4j.org/) logger named `junit-quickcheck.seed-reporting`, at `DEBUG` level:

-    Seed for parameter com.your.TheoryClass.theoryMethod:parameterName is 8007238959251963394
+    Seed for parameter com.your.PropertiesClass.propertyMethod:parameterName is 8007238959251963394

 Add an SLF4J binding JAR file to your test class path and logging configuration for your chosen bound library to see the seed log messages.